 If you wouldn’t put up with a salesperson who doesn’t know where the TV is for one customer who comes in and asks …

 Then you can imagine how important the onsite search bar is in the shopper’s journey on your website.
 Just like in a retail store, a website must provide the shopper with the information they are looking for, in a timely, and accurate manner.

-Tip 1: Enhanced Autocomplete – An Adaptive Algorithm
+On-Site Search Tip 1: Enhanced Autocomplete

 When you type a word into the Google search bar, chances are the results displayed are very accurate.
 Almost too accurate.
-These types of search conglomerates (i.e., Amazon, Walmart, Target and Ebay) have spoiled today’s online shoppers, as people expect the same experience and accuracy with every search bar.
+These types of search conglomerates (i.e., Amazon, Walmart, Target, and eBay) have spoiled today’s online shoppers, as people expect the same experience and accuracy with every search bar.